Amanda Rice's practice focuses on appellate advocacy, critical motions, and difficult legal questions.

 Before joining Jones Day, Amanda served as a judicial clerk at all three levels of the federal judiciary, clerking first for Judge James E. Boasberg on the U.S. District Court for the District of Columbia, then for Judge David S. Tatel on the U.S. Court of Appeals for the D.C.
 Circuit, and finally for Justice Elena Kagan on the U.S. Supreme Court.

-Amanda has also taught legal writing at the University of Michigan Law School and firearms law at Wayne State Law School.
+Amanda has taught legal writing at the University of Michigan Law School and firearms law at Wayne State Law School.

 - Harvard University (J.D. cum laude 2011; Harvard Law Review; Winning Team, Ames Moot Court Competition); Tulane University (B.A. magna cum laude 2007)